flyser/cournal/README.md

 There has been numerous discussions over many years on the Xournal mailing list and Xournal++ even had experimental networking support, but it didn't work out.
-So I started Cournal, which got networking support just after PDF viewing and simple drawing was done and was therefore designed with networking in mind from the ground up.
+So I started Cournal, which got networking support just after PDF viewing and simple drawing was done.
+Therefore it is designed with networking in mind from scratch.

 ## Does it work yet ##